dachcom-digital/pimcore-formbuilder/docs/OutputWorkflow/11_ObjectChannel.md

 To achieve this, you need to do some configuration work.
 Luckily, FormBuilder ships some pre-configured services, so you only need to configure them properly.

 #### I. Add Runtime Data Provider
 First, you need to determinate an object identifier.
 Mostly it's an ID in your query string.
+Were using a [runtime data provider](./../85_RuntimeData.md) to achieve this.

 ```yaml
 form_builder.form.runtime_data.event_id_fetcher: